Atlantic,

 half of France, stretching from the Belgian border to the Pyrenees, the

-climate is generally oceanic, In Atlantic and northern regions, the
+In Atlantic and northern regions, the

-influence of Atlantic weather systems is predominant;but further south
+influence of Atlantic weather systems is predominant; but further south

 and east, the influence of Atlantic weather systems diminishes.